GeffDev/MODE7-ENGINE/deps/libs/SDL2/README.md

 Place SDL2 lib for the platforms you are compiling for in this folder.
+If on linux, download the dev package from your software repos.